The 12 Best Customer Engagement Ideas (+Examples)

 Most businesses, most of the time, do not.

-Involve them.
+Involve your customers.
 Invite them into your story.
 Give them a chance to be part of your team.
 WordPress is an excellent example to follow.

 They empower their Power Users to become moderators inside their private forums, which are used by customers for troubleshooting, customer service, and advice.